Empty string: Use in programming languages

-In most programming languages, strings are a data type.
-Strings are typically stored at distinct memory addresses (locations).
-Thus, the same string (e.g., the empty string) may be stored in two or more places in memory.
+In most programming languages, the term "string" often refers to instances of a data type and thus they're a concept distinct from the one in the formal theory.
+Such strings are typically stored at distinct memory addresses (locations) and thus have an identity.
+Thus, representatives of the same formal string (e.g., the empty string) may be stored in two or more places in memory and they can be taken as names of the formal empty string.

-In this way, there could be multiple empty strings in memory, in contrast with the formal theory definition, for which there is only one possible empty string.
-However, a string comparison function would indicate that all of these empty strings are equal to each other.
+In this way, there could be multiple representatives of the empty string in memory, in contrast with the formal theory definition, for which there is only one possible empty string.
+However, a "string comparison function" would indicate that all of these representatives are equal to each other.

 Even a string of length zero can require memory to store it, depending on the format being used.
 In most programming languages, the empty string is distinct from a null reference (or null pointer) because a null reference points to no string at all, not even the empty string.

 The empty string is a legitimate string, upon which most string operations should work.
 Some languages treat some or all of the following in similar ways: empty strings, null references, the integer 0, the floating point number 0, the Boolean value false, the ASCII character NUL, or other such values.

 The empty string is usually represented similarly to other strings.
 In implementations with string terminating character (null-terminated strings or plain text lines), the empty string is indicated by the immediate use of this terminating character.

 Different functions, methods, macros, or idioms exist for checking if a string is empty in different languages.